Logo for Simmer's Animal Nutrition ReGenin large blue letters on a black background.

 ReGen harnesses the power of anaerobic digestion to transform byproducts into renewable natural gas, liquid CO₂, and nutrient-rich fertilizer that can be used in agriculture and manufacturing.

-Launched in late 2023 and set to be fully operational in 2026, ReGen will significantly reduce waste across Simmons’ operations.
+Launched in late 2023 and fully operational in 2026, ReGen significantly reduces waste across Simmons’ operations.
 But its impact goes far beyond waste reduction:

 ReGen supports our long-term focus on efficiency and sustainability, enabling us to unlock shared value and power progress.